 Woodlands created to capture carbon must follow a set of principles enshrined in the Kyoto Protocol.
 Assurance that your carbon credits will deliver real environmental benefit comes only from strict adherence to those principles.
 The main two are 'additionality' and 'permanence'.

 The most important principle of all is that you are able to demonstrate that, without the intervention of the carbon credit buyer, the carbon reduction or carbon capture activity could not have gone ahead.
 In the case of our woodland projects this means we can show that without the intervention of Forest Carbon and its partners the trees wouldn't be there.

-The question of whether or not a proposed project can go ahead without some carbon investment is tested stringently.
-We consider financial barriers, legal barriers and 'behavioural' barriers, and we regularly reject projects that, we feel, do not demonstrate proper additionality.
+The question of whether or not a proposed project can go ahead without carbon investment is tested stringently under the Woodland Carbon Code, which looks at financial barriers, legal barriers and behavioural barriers.

 If one chilly morning you make a 'green' decision to wear more woollies and turn off the heating then the CO2 emissions you've just avoided have been avoided forever.
 The official Kyoto term for this is 'permanently avoided'.